 The Institute reserves the right to verify the authenticity of all doctor's excuses with healthcare provider.
-CHARLOTTE CAMPUS - A leave of absence may not exceed 30 calendar days due to the North Carolina State Board regulation.
-If a student wishes to take a leave beyond 30 days, the student must be dropped with NC State Board and re-enrolled upon their return.
-This will have no effect on the student's contracted enrollment agreement with the school.
 Additional Information: Students must remove their belongings from their assigned locker before taking a leave of absence.
 Please note that any student who fails to return to the school at the end of an approved leave of absence is considered to have withdrawn from the school.
-Locker contents will be held for 10 days after the drop date, after which they will be discarded.
+Locker contents will be held for 10 days after the drop date after which they will be discarded.
+15